bkaewell/self-driving-car/P3-behavioral-cloning/project_writeup.md

 ![alt text][image08] ![alt text][image09]

-Left Turn Original

-In addition, I added images above a certain angle threshold (-/+ 0.1) and randomly varied the brightness of the image thinking that this would help reinforce both left and right turns while teaching the model new brightness patterns.
+In addition, I added images above a certain angle threshold (-/+ 2.5 degrees) and randomly varied the brightness of the image thinking that this would help reinforce both left and right turns while teaching the model new brightness environments.

 ![alt text][image10]